• State Regulations

 Title

 Perhaps the most important document in the deal is the title.
-If the seller can not produce a title―run.
+If the seller can not produce a title―run away fast.
 There is no point in dealing with a who-knows-where-this-came-from vehicle when there are plenty of others out there to buy.
-If the title is simply missing, the seller can request a duplicate title through the Motor Vehicle Administration (MVA).
+If the title is simply missing, the seller can Application for Duplicate Certificate of Title (Form VR-018) through the Motor Vehicle Administration (MVA).
 So if a title is on the table then the transaction should be able to move forward.

 What to do if you are the seller: ―In the "Assignment of Ownership" box on the title: